Timber Sales - Premium Quality

 🌍 General Timber Export Regulations

-• Most countries require exporters to obtain a timber export permit.
+• Most countries require a valid timber export permit.

-• Issued by forestry departments, ministries of environment, or trade authorities.
+• Issued by forestry departments, environmental ministries, or trade authorities.

 2. Sustainable Sourcing Requirements